Sai271828/iex-parser/docs/_build/html/_sources/usage.rst.txt

 .. _requirements:

 Requirements
 ------------

-The compiled binaries in this package can only be run on a Linux machine or a Windows machine with the Windows Subsystem for Linux (WSL) installed.
+This package contains compiled binaries that can only be run on a Linux machine or a Windows machine with the Windows Subsystem for Linux (WSL) installed.
 Look at :ref:`unsupported_os` for more information on compiling the binaries for other operating systems.

 .. _installation: